"Thrace." YourDictionary, n.d. Web. 13 October 2018. <http://www.yourdictionary.com/thrace>.

 Thrace. (n.d.).
 Retrieved October 13th, 2018, from http://www.yourdictionary.com/thrace

 A region and ancient country of the southeast Balkan Peninsula north of the Aegean Sea.
 In ancient times it extended as far north as the Danube River.
-The region was colonized by Greeks in the seventh century B.C. and later passed under the control of Rome, Byzantium, and Ottoman Turkey.
-Northern Thrace was annexed by Bulgaria in 1885, and eastern Thrace passed to Turkey in 1923.
+The region was colonized by Greeks in the sixth century BC and later passed under the control of Rome, Byzantium, and Ottoman Turkey.
+In the 19th and 20th centuries, much of the region passed to Bulgaria and Greece.

 The chief cleruchies of Pericles are: Thracian Chersonese (453-452), Lemnos and Imbros, Andros, Naxos and Eretria (before 447); ' Brea in Thrace (446); Oreus (445); Amisus and Astacus in the Black Sea (after 440); Aegina (431).

 505, in "Germania," a district on the borders of Thrace and Macedonia.

 After travelling through many of the Aegean islands, through Sicily, Sardinia and Magna Graecia, everywhere conferring benefits and receiving divine honours, Aristaeus reached Thrace, where he was initiated into the mysteries of Dionysus, and finally disappeared near Mount Haemus.

 While in Thrace he is said to have caused the death of Eurydice, who was bitten by a snake while fleeing from him.

 ADRIANOPLE, a vilayet of European Turkey, corresponding with part of the ancient Thrace, and bounded on the N.